 What does the word jumplist signify?
 To a programmer, it's a data structure.
-To those who remember the early days of the Web, it's the name given to a categorized collection of links — which constituted the majority of pages in the beginning.
+To those who remember the early days of the internet, it's the name given to a categorized collection of links — which constituted the majority of pages in the beginning.
 The term "jump" continues to be used for describing hyperlinks.
-And of course more recently, users know it as one of the more popular interface elements of Windows 7 and 8.
+And of course more recently, users know it as a popular element of both Windows and Office applications.

 In my own case, I think of it primarily as the name of a database-driven web service that i/us Corp., the Canadian company I co-founded, launched in 1998 at COMDEX.
 It was conceived as a way to make it easy for website owners to add and maintain their own categorized collection of links, with a look and feel that matched their sites.